 A debt collector is any person or company that uses any mode of communication, whether by phone or email, to attempt to collect debts for another party.
-Your bank, credit card company, and auto loan company are not debt collectors and cannot be held liable for anything violating the Fair Debt Collection Practices Act (FDCPA).
-The FDCPA was created to promote fair debt collection laws & procedures and to protect consumers against debt collection abuses.
-If you feel that you are being harassed at the hands of debt collectors, contact a debt collection attorney who can ensure that you are protected from abuse and misrepresentation.
+Your bank, credit card company and auto loan company are not debt collectors and cannot be held liable for violating the Fair Debt Collection Practices Act (FDCPA).
+However, third-party debt collectors can be held responsible.